-If U.S. Customs and Border Protection (CBP) officials suspect that a regulated item or defense article has been or will be exported without a license, they may, examine files and software on laptop computers as well as baggage.
+If U.S. Customs and Border Protection (CBP) officials suspect that a regulated item or defense article has been or will be exported without a license, they may examine files and software on laptop computers as well as baggage.
 In addition, inspectors in other countries may detain and copy hard drives.
-Prior to leaving the U.S. international travelers are encouraged back up their hard-drives, remove all non-essential data from their devices.
+Prior to leaving the U.S. international travelers are encouraged to back up their hard-drives, remove all non-essential data from their devices.

 To qualify for the “tool of trade” exception, the export must:

 - Be for less than one year.

 - Be a piece of equipment that people in the traveler’s discipline would generally recognize as a “tool of trade.”

 - Be under the traveler’s effective control.
 This means that the item must be kept in the traveler’s physical possession at all times, or secured in a hotel safe, a bonded warehouse, or a locked conference facility.

 - The travel cannot include a sanctioned country (Cuba, Iran, North Korea, Syria or Sudan).

 Travelers should not take ANY of the following without first obtaining specific advice:

 - Data or information received under an obligation of confidentiality.

 - Devices, equipment or computer software received with restrictions on export to or on access by foreign nationals.